 How Can You Make a Difference

-Our work can continue with your help.
-We invite you to help support our efforts to expand the Veterinary Outreach Program.
-Gifts of any amount will impact the program by allowing us to:
+We invite you to help expand the Veterinary Outreach Program.
+Gifts of any amount will impact the program, allowing us to:

-- Increase the number of days during the week faculty and students are able to be in the community caring for animals.
-Currently our outreach program is only in the community one day a week.
+- Increase the number of days that faculty and students are able to be in the community caring for animals;

-- Continue to provide wellness care to animals by offering vaccinations and medications at no cost to the owner.
+- Continue to provide wellness care, vaccinations and medications for animals, at minimal or no cost to the owner.

 Our goal is to keep animals healthy and with their owners as long as possible.